-You may not withdraw money from your Employer Contribution Account or Matching Contribution Account while you are still employed, with one exception.
-Once you reach Normal Retirement Age (65), you may elect to take a distribution of all or any portion of your account balance.
+You generally may not withdraw money from your Employer Contribution Account or Matching Contribution Account while you are still employed.
+However, once you reach Normal Retirement Age (65), you may elect to take a distribution of all or any portion of your account balance.
+See also Section V, Payments Prior to Termination of Employment, for several other kinds of specialized distributions you may be eligible for prior to your termination of employment.